galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 Basically, you ask for something and your GraphQL server will give it to you if it is available.
 The data might come from different sources, but in our case, we are using our Rest APIs to fulfill the requests.

 It is not a software you can download, but a [specification](https://spec.graphql.org/).
-Following that specification, awesome libraries arose adding support for a large number of [languages and platforms](https://graphql.org/code/).
-In the JavaScript world [Relay](https://relay.dev/) and [Apollo](https://www.apollographql.com/) are the most popular.
+Following that specification, awesome libraries have arisen adding support for a large number of [languages and platforms](https://graphql.org/code/).
+In the JavaScript world [Relay](https://relay.dev/) and [Apollo](https://www.apollographql.com/) are the most popular libraries.

-The theory is cool but, let's code!
+The theory is cool, but let's code!
 Let's build our application from scratch.

 For that to work we will need to build: